How Dr. Bob Baravarian Treats Hammertoes Without Metal Hardware

 What non-invasive treatment options exist for hammer toes?

 When caught early, there are more conservative options available.
 The goal of early treatment is to accommodate the hammertoe, relieve pain, and prevent the deformity from worsening.
+Some options include:

 Better footwear